Turnage-Digital/Lister/ARCHITECTURE.md

 - Timepoints are represented as history entries (`Entry<HistoryEnum>`); include `History` in detailed views when needed and derive convenience flags (e.g., `isRead`) from history/state.

-## Event Phases & Dispatch

-- Purpose: Make the timing of domain/integration events explicit while preserving transactional guarantees.
-- Phases:
-    - `BeforeSave`: raised inside the transaction prior to persistence; use sparingly (e.g., validation that needs observers).
-    - `AfterSave`: raised after `SaveChanges` commits; IDs exist; side-effects safe.
-- Mechanism:
-    - Domain enqueues events into `IDomainEventQueue` with a phase.
-    - `UnitOfWork.SaveChangesAsync` publishes `BeforeSave` events, saves/commits, then publishes `AfterSave` events.
-    - MediatR is used for dispatch; domain retains explicit control over when events fire (by phase and enqueue location).

 ## List Schema Validation & Indexing (Bag)

 - Validation: On write, the aggregate validates the `bag` against the list's `Columns` (type checks per `ColumnType`;